On 1 December 2016, in response to the identified safety issue, ATR advised the ATSB that they intended to:

 The ATSB acknowledges the efforts of ATR to resolve the safety issue.
 The ATSB also notes that, while the short‑term risk assessment does not account for the transient elevator deflections associated with a pitch disconnect, until the results of the detailed engineering analysis are available it is not possible to accurately quantify the transient elevator loads.
 Consequently, it is not possible to fully determine the magnitude of the risk associated with continued operation of ATR42/72 aircraft until the engineering analysis is complete.

 Noting the above, the ATSB’s retains a level of ongoing concern as to whether the aircraft has sufficient strength to withstand the loads resulting from a pitch disconnect.
-Consequently, while the ATSB accepts that the current level of safety action partially addresses the safety issue; the ATSB makes the following safety recommendations.
+Consequently, while the ATSB accepted that the current level of safety action partially addresses the safety issue; the ATSB made the following safety recommendations on 5 May 2017, as released in the second interim report.